NTheuws/linorobot2_hardware/README.md

 ### 1. Linux

 First things first, you want to select a ROS2 distro.
 The ones that're available and compatible with the robot are shown at the top.
 [This site](https://docs.ros.org/en/humble/Releases.html) has all the ROS2 distro's shown.
 Go to the page of the one you want to use, go to supported platforms and pick the one you want to use.
+Make sure to use a version that doesn't have a GUI included, in case of Ubuntu for example you can download the server variant.
+If you've gotten one with GUI anyway, this can still be disabled.
+Go to [Troubleshooting Guide](#troubleshooting-guide) for a fix.

 ### 2. ROS2 and linorobot2 installation
 It is assumed that you already have ROS2 and linorobot2 package installed.
-If you haven't, go to [linorobot2](https://github.com/linorobot/linorobot2) package for installation guide.
+If you haven't, go to [linorobot2](https://github.com/NTheuws/linorobot2_software) package for installation guide.
+In here follow all steps until you're referd back to the hardware/this page.

 ### 3. Download linorobot2_hardware